A

 Joint account

-This is an account which you can open in the name of more than person; usually a close relative or business partner.
-You will be asked to agree when opening the account whether each person is to be able to withdraw funds independently, or if they will require the consent of the other before doing so.
+This is an account which is opened in the name of more than one person; usually a close relative or business partner.
+You will be asked to agree when opening the account whether each person is to be able to withdraw funds independently, or whether they will require the consent of the other before so doing.

 K